hasibul-hossain1/L2-Assignment-2/README.md

 ### Prerequisites

 - Node.js (v18 or later)
-- pnpm (or your preferred package manager)
+- npm (or your preferred package manager)
 - A running PostgreSQL database instance

 ### Installation